Margin-adaptive model selection in statistical learning

 \subsection{General result}

-Our first result is a sufficient condition for penalization procedures to attain strong margin adaptivity when the models are nested (Theorem~\ref{th.nested}).
-Since this condition is satisfied by local Rademacher complexities, this leads to a data-driven margin adaptive penalization procedure (Corollary~\ref{cor.nested.locRad}).
+Our first result is a sufficient condition for penalization procedures to attain strong margin adaptivity when the models are nested (Theorem \ref{th.nested}).
+Since this condition is satisfied by local Rademacher complexities, this leads to a data-driven margin-adaptive penalization procedure (Corollary \ref{cor.nested.locRad}).